 Launching the Climate Accelerator to support tech entrepreneurs

-Katapult and Lundin Foundation are partnering to launch The Climate Accelerator, supporting tech entrepreneurs that advance zero and low carbon solutions at scale.
-The accelerator program will kick off in October this year.
+Katapult and Lundin Foundation are partnering to launch The Climate Accelerator, supporting tech entrepreneurs that advance zero and low carbon solutions to scale.
+The accelerator program will kick off in October 2021.

 51 billion tonnes CO2 emissions to zero!
 In 30 years.

 “That is the world’s biggest challenge, the world’s fastest-growing market, and the problem we all need to solve.
 This is the reason we are launching this new accelerator program together with Lundin Foundation,” says Nina Heir, CEO at Katapult Accelerator and Katapult Climate.

 The new accelerator program is taking on this massive opportunity and will be focusing solely on climate tech companies targeting solutions to drive the energy transition and reduce its impact.
 Focus areas will include renewable energy, smart cities, industries and clean mobility, carbon capture, reduction and storage, and new frontiers such as digital technologies.

 “Responding to the pressures of climate change is one of the most pressing challenge of our time – we believe in the power of entrepreneurs to find and scale the most ground-breaking solutions.
 We are extremely proud to join forces with Katapult to propel the next frontier of climate-tech entrepreneurs through the Climate Accelerator” says Erin Johnston, Managing Director, Lundin Foundation.